 - Copy is written communication used to persuade an audience to take an action or to raise their awareness of a brand.

-- Examples: Ads, email marketing, landing pages, brochures.
+- Examples: Ads, email marketing, landing pages and brochures.

-- Content is information communicated to an audience through media.
+- Content is information (written, visual or audio) communicated to an audience through media.

-- Examples: Copy, videos, infographics, podcasts, blogs, articles.
+- Examples: Copy, videos, infographics, podcasts, blogs and articles.

 In other words, all copy is content, but not all content is copy.
 Simple, right?
 Not always.
 Because web content can take written form and still not be considered copy, it’s easy to get confused.
 Just keep this old adage in mind: content tells, copy sells.

-Both types of copy still exist on the web today, and you’ve probably encountered them frequently.
-You can draw a direct parallel between the Pontiac ad and web copy found on a modern landing page, and you could draw another between the Kellogg’s ad and a social media display ad.
+Both types of copy still exist on the web today.
+You can draw a parallel between the Pontiac ad and modern landing page web copy, and you could draw another between the Kellogg’s ad and a social media display ad.

-Content marketing has also evolved quite a bit over the years, and web content in particular has had a tumultuous existence.
-In the wild-west days of the first Google searches, keyword stuffing could shoot pages to the top of results.
-Gradually, visual content become more important and search intent became the name of the game.
-Analytics then opened a whole new level of sophistication.
+Content marketing, especially web content, has also evolved quite a bit over the years.
+We’ve moved on from frenzied keyword stuffing to a focus on search intent and analytics.
 Modern content marketing strategies leverage multiple types of media, audience remarketing platforms, automation technology and an array of SEO tools.

 The twin evolutions of content and copy have been the source of some confusion among marketers, clients and hiring managers.
 Earlier, I said that copy referred strictly to written content – but wouldn’t that include video scripts and prepared speeches?
 While I could get bogged down in semantics – as I often do at parties – let’s focus on intent as we explore the examples below.